-It can take time for people to properly understand change, and the role which leaders play in propelling others along the change journey with them.
+It can take time for people to properly understand organisational change, and the role that leaders play in propelling others along the change journey with them.

-We’ve worked with organisations of all kinds and it can be surprising to see how some overlook the importance of handling change correctly, on large part by taking a systems approach.
+We’ve worked with organisations of all kinds and it can be surprising to see how some overlook the importance of handling change correctly, in large part by taking a systems approach.

 Banking on a new approach